 Closest station: Tottenham Court Road.

 There is literally a plethora of museums in London so it’s very difficult to pick and choose the best!
-Imperial War Museum, Transport Museum, Science Museum, and we still haven’t even covered the main ones.
+Imperial War Museum, Transport Museum, Science Museum (another great one, also free), and we still haven’t even covered the main ones.

 Camden is my absolute favourite place in London.
 Unless you’re in the alternative (punk / goth / skater) scenes, you probably haven’t read much about Camden in your London guide books or in travel advice for the city.